Dragon-Born/paqet/README.md

 [![Go Version](https://img.shields.io/badge/go-1.25+-blue.svg)](https://golang.org)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 `paqet` is a bidirectional Packet-level proxy built using raw sockets in Go.
 It forwards traffic from a local client to a remote server, which then connects to target services.
-By operating at the packet level, it completely bypasses the host operating system's TCP/IP stack and uses KCP for secure, reliable transport.
+By operating at the packet level, it completely bypasses the host operating system's TCP/IP stack and supports multiple pluggable transport protocols (KCP, QUIC, raw UDP) for secure, reliable transport.

 > **⚠️ Development Status Notice**
 >